awsdocs/amazon-vpc-network-administrator-guide/doc_source/Cisco_ASA_Troubleshooting.md

          0x00000000 0x00000001
 ```

-For each tunnel interface, you should see both an inbound esp sas and outbound esp sas\.
-This assumes that an SA is listed \(for example, spi: 0x48B456A6\), and IPsec is configured correctly\.
+For each tunnel interface, you should see both `inbound esp sas` and `outbound esp sas`\.
+This assumes that an SA is listed \(for example, `spi: 0x48B456A6`\), and IPsec is configured correctly\.

-In Cisco ASA, the IPsec will only come up after "interesting traffic" is sent\.
+In Cisco ASA, the IPsec only comes up after "interesting traffic" is sent\.
 To always keep the IPsec active, we recommend configuring SLA monitor\.
-SLA monitor will continue to send interesting traffic, keeping the IPsec active\.
+SLA monitor continues to send interesting traffic, keeping the IPsec active\.

-You can also use the following ping command to force your IPsec to start negotiation and go up\.
+You can also use the following ping command to force your IPsec to start negotiation and go up:

 ```
 ping ec2_instance_ip_address